-- 1. Components (coroutines) can be executed concurrently. - 2.
-A primitive semaphore pattern is available for synchronization.
+- 2. A primitive semaphore pattern is available for synchronization.
 The operations on a semaphore is executed as an indivisible unit. - 3.
 An abstract pattern Monitor similar to the monitor proposed by Hoare and Brinch-Hansen. - 4.
 An abstract pattern System is defined.
-System defines communication between systems by means of synchronized rendezvous.
-A concurrency imperative conc and an alternation imperative alt are defined for system.
+System defines communication between Pattern System systems by means of synchronized rendezvous.
+A concurrency imperative conc and an alternation imperativelt are defined forsystem.